Rumie/productSpecs/Rumie-Build-Standards-and-Processes.md

 ## Standards

-Rumie will not post author content that:
+Rumie will not post any content that:

-1. may create a risk of harm, loss, physical or mental injury, emotional distress, death, disability, disfigurement, or physical or mental illness to you, to any other person, or to any animal;
+1. May create a risk of harm, loss, physical or mental injury, emotional distress, death, disability, disfigurement, or physical or mental illness to you, to any other person, or to any animal;
-2. may create a risk of any other loss or damage to any person or property;
+2. May create a risk of any other loss or damage to any person or property;
-3. seeks to harm or exploit children by exposing them to inappropriate content, asking for personally identifiable details or otherwise;
+3. Seeks to harm or exploit children by exposing them to inappropriate content, asking for personally identifiable details or otherwise;
-4. may constitute or contribute to a crime or tort;
+4. May constitute or contribute to a crime or tort;
-5. contains any information or content that we deem to be unlawful, harmful, abusive, racially or ethnically offensive, defamatory, infringing, invasive of personal privacy or publicity rights, harassing, humiliating to other people (publicly or otherwise), libellous, threatening, profane, obscene, or otherwise objectionable;
+5. Contains any information or content that we deem to be unlawful, harmful, abusive, racially or ethnically offensive, defamatory, infringing, invasive of personal privacy or publicity rights, harassing, humiliating to other people (publicly or otherwise), libellous, threatening, profane, obscene, or otherwise objectionable;
-6. contains any information or content that is illegal (including, without limitation, the disclosure of insider information under securities law or of another party's trade secrets);
+6. Contains any information or content that is illegal (including, without limitation, the disclosure of insider information under securities law or of another party's trade secrets);
-7. contains any information or content that you do not have a right to make available under any law or under contractual or fiduciary relationships; or
+7. Contains any information or content that you do not have a right to make available under any law or under contractual or fiduciary relationships; or
-8. contains any information or content that you know is not correct and current.
+8. Contains any information or content that you know is not correct and current.
-9. may not publish or post other people's private information (such as home phone number and address) without their express authorization and permission.
+9. May publish or post other people's private information (such as home phone number and address) without their express authorization and permission.
-10. may not violate others' intellectual property rights, including copyright and trademark.
+10. May violate others' intellectual property rights, including copyright and trademark.

+## Approval Process

-## Proofing
+### Proofing

 * Spelling/grammar review
 * Formatting adjustments
 * Facts are accompanied by an attribution
-* Ensure alignment with correct category/topic/theme
+* Ensure alignment with correct Category/Topic/Theme
 * Ensure timing selection is appropriate (3/6/9 min)
-* Ensure media used is appropriately aligned for the specific learning
+* Ensure media used is appropriately aligned to the specific learning objective

-_For more substantial adjustments, reconnect with the author via ClickUp - push status back to "Byte Revisions in Progress"_
+_For more substantial adjustments, reconnect with the author via ClickUp - change status back to "Byte Revisions in Progress"_

-## Approval Categorization
+### Approval Categorization

-* Assign Recommended Learner Knowledge Levels
+* Assign Recommended _Learner Knowledge Levels_
-* Assign Tags
+* Assign _Tags_
-* Assign Learning Quality Score
+* Assign _Learning Quality Score_
-* Assign Engagement Score
+* Assign _Engagement Score_
-* Assign Re-Review Timeline
+* Assign _Re-Review Timeline_

+## Categorizations Explained

-## Recommended Learner Knowledge Levels
+### Recommended Learner Knowledge Levels

 | Level | Characteristics |